Critical Reasoning

 The Outcome

-I approached this redesign as a challenge in behavioral engineering.
+I approached this project as a challenge in behavioural engineering.
 My goal was to bridge the gap between knowing critical reasoning theory and actually using it.

 design.dubova@gmail.com